calebv2/SCTool-Tracker/README.md

 ## Overview

 SCTool Tracker is an application for Star Citizen that monitors the game's log file to track and record player kills and deaths.
 This tool provides real-time notifications about combat events and sends this data to the SCTool API to maintain your combat statistics.
+The current version is 4.6.

 ## How It Works